swisskyrepo/swisskyrepo.github.io/_posts/2024-01-15-Drink-Love-Share-Rump.md

 - Uploading your payload on VirusTotal or letting the antivirus send the samples from your Virtual Machines
 - Allowing anyone to contact your infrastructure, at least put some geographical limitation.
 In a better scenario, you should allow only your Team and Customer IPs.
 - Use a redirector, don't expose your C2 TLS stack to the web.
-JA3, JA3S and JARM are different fingerprint method targeting the SSL/TLS layer.
+JA3, JA3S and JARM are different fingerprint methods targeting the SSL/TLS layer.
 - Don't use the default configuration of the beacon, either simulate an attacker with a specific configuration or create your own: [threatexpress/malleable-c2/jquery-c2.4.9.profile](https://raw.githubusercontent.com/threatexpress/malleable-c2/master/jquery-c2.4.9.profile)

 ![](/images/DrinkLoveShare24/rump_redteam_dino-8.jpg)